-Piddle Trenthide is a pretty village, that straddles the banks of the River Piddle in rural Dorset.
+Piddle Trenthide is a pretty village that straddles the banks of the River Piddle in rural Dorset.
 It is an unremarkable place, with thatched cottages a church and Public House, the Poachers Arms.
 It is unremarkable certainly, except for one strange and terrible fact, it has the highest murder rate in the country.
 A serial killer stalks this village, this village where I have lived my whole life.
 Where I met married and finally buried my late beloved husband Cedric, raised and buried my two terrier dogs Wilf and Pickles and grow my show winning tea roses

 I think the shock of finding the bludgeoned body of the librarian Miss Cox, foully murdered, her body left under a pile of books, her stays and draws removed, may have set off the seizure that ultimately killed him.
 As I buried my beloved Cedric I made a promise that I would find the murderer and bring him or her to justice.
-That was two years ago and since then there had been twelve other murders, each victim bludgeoned and each with their lower garments removed.
-The bludgeoned vicar Reverend Timothy Nibbs makes it thirteen.
+That was two years ago and since then there had been eleven other murders, each victim bludgeoned and each with their lower garments removed.
+The bludgeoned vicar Reverend Timothy Nibbs, makes it thirteen.

 ‘Hmm I think we are missing something Woggles, some vital clue we are overlooking.’